Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Visit the USDA Animal and Plant Health Inspection Service (APHIS) website (https://www.aphis.usda.gov/aphis/pet-travel) for requirements of pet travel to different country and American Veterinary Medical Association website for more travel tips.
 Costs for pet travel are not reimbursed by the government but may be authorized as a tax deduction.
 Keep your receipts and consult your on- or off-base tax preparer, or the Internal Revenue Service (IRS).

 The Fairchild Inn (Lodging) offers 17 units in which pets are allowed (2 pet limit).
 There are 15 two bedroom pet friendly and 2 one bedroom pet friendly units.
+All pets staying in lodging are required to have vaccination records upon check-in.
 Make reservations as soon as possible; be prepared to board your pets if Lodging’s pet friendly units are not available.
 You will be required to accept a non-pet unit-if you decline lodging reimbursement will be forfeited.

 “Pet Friendly” usually does not mean “free” find out about any extra charges in advance.
 Base regulations prohibit you from leaving pets in your vehicle.